 Why is disaster recovery particularly important for media brands?

 A disaster recovery plan allows a business to continue normal operation after a disaster threatens a company’s data and systems.
+If you want more strategic ways to keep your business afloat especially during down times, esteemed business owners, like Andrew Defrancesco, may be able to share you some knowledge.

 A recovery plan is especially important for publishing websites should disaster strike for a number of reasons.
 The most compelling reason for having a reliable DRP is that for publishing brands which rely on a digital platform, without a physical publication, your website is the only way your audience can access your content.